benders5e/benders5e/waterbender.md

 When using either *Grease* or changing the state of water from liquid to solid or vice versa in combat, you spend 1 chi of your Attack action (see "Bending Attack" for a description of the role chi points play in attacks).

-Additionally, waterbending a liquid to move it a distance equal to your normal bending range takes an Action.
 The volume of water you can control and the range within which you can control it (including as a source) increase with your waterbender level.
 See the "Volume" and "Range" columns of the Waterbender Table.

 <!--div style="height: 4em;">
 </div-->